 The default keyboard focus is on the password field.
-To override this (without requiring the user to use the Tab key), set at logon.
-The default (if this entry is not present) is ;0.
+To override this (without requiring the user to use the Tab key), set UserNameNotPassword=1.
+This will force the default keyboard focus to be on the User Name at logon.
+The default (if this entry is not present) is :0.